* Morales says local Abertis unit slacked on investment

 By Carlos Quiroga

-LA PAZ, Feb 18 Bolivian President Evo Morales, who has tightened state control over the nation's small economy since taking office in 2006, nationalized an airports operator owned by Spanish infrastructure company Abertis on Monday.
+LA PAZ, Feb 18 (Reuters) - Bolivian President Evo Morales, who has tightened state control over the nation’s small economy since taking office in 2006, on Monday nationalized an airports operator owned by Spanish infrastructure company Abertis.

-In the latest in a series of state takeovers affecting Spanish-owned companies, the leftist president said Abertis's Sabsa unit had failed to fulfill investment commitments promised almost two decades ago.
+In the latest in a series of state takeovers affecting Spanish-owned companies, the leftist president said Abertis’s Sabsa unit had failed to fulfill investment commitments made almost two decades ago.

 “I want to let the people of Bolivia know about the nationalization of Sabsa,” Morales said in a televised speech in the central city of Cochabamba, adding that the company had made “an exorbitant profit with a derisory capital input.”

-"For this and other reasons, we were obliged to take this decision.
-We were ready to do this years ago, but we waited because of our diplomatic relations with certain countries," he said.
+“For this and other reasons, we were obliged to make this decision.
+We were ready to do this years ago, but we waited because of our diplomatic relations with certain countries,” he said.

 Bolivia has taken control of several power transmission and distribution companies in the last year, affecting Spain’s Red Electrica and Spanish utility Iberdrola.

-An Abertis spokesman in Madrid declined to comment on the takeover, which affects operations at Bolivia's three international airports in Cochabamba, the administrative capital of La Paz and the eastern economic hub of Santa Cruz.
+Abertis said its earnings would see zero impact from the takeover, which affects operations at Bolivia’s three international airports in Cochabamba, the administrative capital of La Paz and the eastern economic hub of Santa Cruz.

-Morales, a close ally of Venezuela's Hugo Chavez who shares his penchant for fiery leftist rhetoric, was elected on pledges to redistribute wealth in South America's poorest country and is highly critical of the privatizations of the free-market 1990s.
+Morales, a close ally of Venezuelan President Hugo Chavez who shares his penchant for fiery leftist rhetoric, was elected on pledges to redistribute wealth in South America’s poorest country and is highly critical of the privatizations of the free-market 1990s.